NAUbackup/VmBackup/README.md

  - Pool Restore

 OVERVIEW:
- - The VmBackup.py script is run from a XenServer host and utilizes the native XenServer 'xe vm-export' command to backup VMs (both Linux and Windows).
+ - The VmBackup.py script is run from a XenServer host and utilizes the native XenServer 'xe vm-export' command to backup either Linux or Windows VMs.
  - The vm-export is actually run after a vm-snapshot has occurred and this allows for backup while the VM is up and running.
  - These backup command techniques were originally discovered from anonymous